1. What is menopause?

 1. Do you take insurance?

-Yes.
-We accept most major PPO insurance plans.
+Coming soon we will accept most major PPO insurance plans.
 We recommend you contact your insurance plan for your individual coverage.

 2. How do I know if MyMenopause is in-network?